 You can avoid double-taxation.

 This is another major advantage, particularly compared to C corporations.
 Taxes are pass-through, meaning that owners report profit and loss on their personal returns, which could potentially save your company a great deal of money over the long-term.

 Additionally, taxes are paid only once a year, instead of quarterly.

-As an S corp, you are limited to only 100 shareholders.
-For small-businesses, this may not be an issue, but it may be a consideration if you intend to expand in the future.
+As an S-Corp, you are limited to only 100 shareholders.
+For small businesses, this may not be an issue, but it may be a consideration if you intend to expand in the future.

 In order to maintain your S-Corp status, you will be required to qualify on an ongoing basis.
-Any mistakes made, with regard to filing requirements, could result in the termination of your S corp status.
+Any mistakes made with regard to filing requirements could result in the termination of your S-Corp status.

 - You will need to have less than 100 shareholders.

 - None of your shareholders can be corporations or partnerships.

 - All your shareholders must be US citizens or legal residents of the United States.